iwanicki92/meta-zarhus/meta-zarhus-features/meta-otab/README.md

 ## About

-This layers contains an implementaion of Over-the-air (OTA) Dual Image (A/B) OS update system for Yocto distributions.
+This layers contains an implementation of Over-the-air (OTA) Dual Image (A/B) OS update system for Yocto distributions.
 The implementation is based on the [SWUpdate framework](https://sbabic.github.io/swupdate/swupdate.html).